 Need help with the Stanford supplemental essays (especially the Stanford roommate essay)?
 Enroll in our college application boot camp to get the counseling and advising you need.

 Stanford University is notoriously difficult to get into.
-In fact, it’s the most selective school in the country, accepting just under 5% of applicants.
+In fact, it is one of the most selective schools in the country, accepting just under 5% of applicants.

 Does that mean you have no chance of acceptance?